ScratchAddons/ScratchAddons/README.md

 2. Download the zipball of the current state of the repository [here](https://github.com/ScratchAddons/ScratchAddons/archive/master.zip).
 3. Download one of the builds on [the releases page](https://github.com/ScratchAddons/ScratchAddons/releases). (.zip recommended)

-After downloading the extension to your computer, just load it by following these steps.
+After downloading the repository to your computer, load it into your browser as follows:

 - Google Chrome
   1. Open `chrome://extensions` to open the Extension Management page by typing it into your address bar.